Understanding responsible gaming and promoting safely

 Common mistakes affiliates should avoid

-Performance optimisation with an RG-first approach
+Performance optimization with an RG-first approach

 Examples and scenarios (generic, non-player-facing)